Luv2bnanook44/dsc-phase-1-project/README.md

 * When choosing what types and how to go about making a given movie, use the movies with highest “bang for your buck” as a reference. (i.e Use "Despicable Me" as a reference for animated movies)

 # Next Steps

-* Reconciling the differences in results from different datasets -- the same graphs with different data sometimes revealed different results.
+* Reconciling the differences in results from different datasets -- the same graphs with different data sometimes revealed different results. (see Final-Notebook)
 * Scraping marketing data would've been useful for Microsoft to consider *how* they should divvy up their production budget.
 * Examining studio, producer, and actor popularity and their respective overall ROI.
     * Analyzing Box Office success for individual studios to determine which studios have been the most successful at dominating the market.
-* Developing a more detailed understanding of [movie market](https://bombreport.com/articles/when-does-a-movie-break-even-at-the-box-office/), especially in the context of the effect of **[streaming services](https://www.nytimes.com/2019/05/14/business/media/disney-hulu-comcast.html)
+* Developing a more detailed understanding of [movie market](https://bombreport.com/articles/when-does-a-movie-break-even-at-the-box-office/), especially in the context of the effect of [streaming services](https://www.nytimes.com/2019/05/14/business/media/disney-hulu-comcast.html) on the market.
 * Further understanding of the cash flow in the movie market (i.e how movies can make money for the studio during AND [after](https://www.boxofficemojo.com/chart/top_lifetime_gross/?area=XWW) the release of a film.
+* Potentially utilizing [Natural Language Processing](https://machinelearningmastery.com/natural-language-processing/) software/stretegies to collect data from any sources related to movies, to find patterns in movie reviews for films with varying profitability.

 ## For More Information
 Please review our full analysis in our Jupyter Notebook or our presentation.